 The town is one of the biggest producers of olive oil in Jaén (itself the world’s largest producer) and olive groves stretch off to the horizon in all directions.

 However the town is most famous for its Renaissance palaces and churches, to the extent that it was made a UNESCO World Heritage Site in 2003, along with the neighbouring town of Baeza which also has a similar sixteenth century heritage.
-Impressive entrances are everywhere.
+Impressive entrances and intricate stone carvings are everywhere.

 You can click on any of the photos in the galleries to go to a full-screen slideshow.